keboola/developers-docs/extend/generic-extractor/api/pagination/pagenum.md

 {% endhighlight %}

 ## Configuration Parameters
-The following configuration parameters are supported for the `pagenum` type of pagination:
+The following configuration parameters are supported for the `pagenum` method of pagination:

 - `limit` (optional, integer) -- page size
 - `limitParam`(optional, string) -- name of the parameter in which the API expects page size, default value is `limit`;